 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor immediately if any of these unlikely but serious side effects occur: mental/mood changes (such as anxiety, confusion, depression, thoughts of suicide), decreased sexual ability, inability to keep still/need to pace, muscle spasms/uncontrolled muscle movements (such as twisting neck, arching back), abnormal breast-milk production, enlarged/tender breasts, swelling of the hands/feet, changes in menstruation in women.
+Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as anxiety, confusion, depression, thoughts of suicide), decreased sexual ability, inability to keep still/need to pace, muscle spasms/uncontrolled muscle movements (such as twisting neck, arching back), abnormal breast-milk production, enlarged/tender breasts, swelling of the hands/feet, changes in menstruation in women.

 This medication may cause side effects that look like Parkinson's disease.
-Tell your doctor immediately if any of these unlikely side effects occur: shaking (tremors), slowed/difficult movement, muscle stiffness, mask-like facial expression.
+Tell your doctor right away if any of these serious side effects occur: shaking (tremors), slowed/difficult movement, muscle stiffness, mask-like facial expression.

 This drug may infrequently cause a serious (sometimes fatal) nervous system problem (neuroleptic malignant syndrome).
-Seek immediate medical attention if you notice any of the following rare but very serious side effects: fever, rigid muscles, increased sweating, fast heartbeat, confusion.
+Get medical help right away if you notice any of the following very serious side effects: fever, rigid muscles, increased sweating, fast heartbeat, confusion.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.